How to ‘retain’ a brand new smile

 A retainer is designed to keep the teeth where the previous braces/aligner treatment moved them.
-To properly maintain the results your investment deserves (and the beautiful straight smile your child or teenager desires) it must be worn according to the guidelines set by your orthodontist.
+To properly maintain the results your investment deserves it must be worn according to the guidelines set by your orthodontist.

-But let’s face it – getting kids and teenagers into the habit of wearing their retainer correctly and keeping it safe can be a challenge!
+But let’s face it – getting into the habit of wearing a retainer correctly and keeping it safe can be a challenge!
 Here’s all you need to know about the importance of retainers, alongside some tips for use and safe keeping.

 The importance of a retainer

 In a nutshell, they are custom-made orthodontic appliances that are designed to hold the teeth in their new positions after orthodontic treatment.
 If they are not worn as instructed by your orthodontist, the teeth will very rapidly begin to go crooked again.